The Product Roadmap Explained

 Encourages communication and collaboration

-Key elements of a product roadmap
+Key elements of the product roadmap

 Product strategy

 A proper product roadmap starts with a product strategy.
-Building this strategy involves conducting market research, setting achievable goals, crafting a product vision and developing a product that responds to customer and stakeholder demands.
+Building this strategy involves conducting market research, setting achievable goals, crafting a product vision, and developing a product that responds to customer and stakeholder demands.

 Product vision

 Within a product strategy often lies the product vision.
-It describes what the organisation aims to achieve with the product, the central value proposition and the main benefits of the product.
+It describes what the organisation aims to achieve with the product, the central value proposition, and the main benefits of the product.

 Goals & objectives